Can An Image Classifier Suffice For Action Recognition?: Experiments

-\textbf{MiT and Jester.} We further evaluate our approach on another two popular benchmarks: MiT~\cite{Moments:monfort2019moments} and Jester~\cite{Materzynska_2019_ICCV}.
+\textbf{Jester and Diving48.} We further evaluate our proposed approach on two other popular benchmarks: Jester~\citep{Materzynska_2019_ICCV} and Diving48~\citep{Li_2018_ECCV}.
 Here we only consider the best single models from other approaches for fair comparison.
-As shown in Table~\ref{table:mit_jester}, our proposed \ours achieves competitive results again on both datasets, surpassing all other models in comparison.
-Note that MiT is a large diverse dataset containing label noise.
-However, \superHH is $\sim$2\% better than ViViT-L~\cite{arnab2021vivit} based on a computationally expensive backbone, and significantly outperforms AssembelNet~\cite{AssembleNet:Ryoo2020AssembleNet_ICLR2020} based on neural architecture search.
+As shown in Table~\ref{table:jester_diving}, \ours achieves competitive results again on both datasets, surpassing all other models in comparison.
+Note that the Diving48 benchmark contains videos with similar background and objects but different action categories, and is generally considered as an unbiased benchmark.
+Our model \superLL outperforms TimeSformer-L by a large margin of 6\% on this challenging Diving48 dataset.